Instant Pot Chicken & Rice Soup

 Recipe Steps

-Sometimes the simplest ingredients are all you need to have a delicious, hearty meal.
-Let me show you how easy it is to make this Instant Pot Chicken Rice Soup with Lemon.
+Sometimes the simplest ingredients are all you need to have a hearty soup.
+Let me show you how easy it is to make this delicious chicken soup recipe.

-I think you’re really going to love how hearty, creamy, and flavorful this chicken soup is.
+I think you’re really going to love how hearty, creamy, and flavorful this delicious soup is.
 The fresh lemon flavor really jumps out and adds so much brightness.

-No, because the chicken will get overcooked.
+No, because you would have to increase the cooking time so much that the chicken will get overcooked.
+Don’t use a wild rice blend either for the same reason.
 It’s best to use a long-grain white rice for this recipe.

 Yes, this soup freezes really well for up to 2 months.
 Defrost and re-heat before serving.